yogisec/yogisec.github.io/content/posts/k8s-honeypot/index.md

 With this information we are able to copy the running `kube-controller` binary out of the proc folder with `cp /proc/6554/exe /tmp/6554` and begin to analyze it.

-During initial analysis attempting to determine if the binary was packed the binary showed signs of being an unpacked coin miner.
+During initial analysis attempting to determine if the binary was packed (it's not) the binary showed signs of being an unpacked coin miner.

 ![upx.png](images/upx.png "upx.png")